sujansap/BuutReservation/README.md

 ### Authenticated Tests Configuration

-To run authenticated tests, ensure the following configurations are set up:

-1. **Install Microsoft User Secrets Extension**:

-- Make sure the [Microsoft User Secrets](https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.user-secrets) extension is installed.
-- `dotnet add package Microsoft.Extensions.Configuration.UserSecrets`
+This setup is very similar to the setup of the [application's database](#database-connection).
+Only difference is that the secrets need to be added to the `Rise.Client.Tests` project.

-2. **Add User Role and Credentials**:
+1. **Add User Role and Credentials**:

-- Add the user role and credentials in the `secrets.json` file of the `Rise.Client.Tests` project.
-Right-click on the `Rise.Client.Tests.csproj` and select `Manage User Secrets`.
-Add the following configuration:
+- Right-click on the `Rise.Client.Tests.csproj` and select `Manage User Secrets`, add the user role and credentials in `secrets.json`.

   ```json
   {